Julianna Zobrist responds to Ben Zobrist’s ‘ugly’ divorce allegations

-CHICAGO — Julianna Zobrist, the estranged wife of former Chicago Cubs utility man and Eureka native Ben Zobrist, addressed the “ugly accusations” that have been revealed through their divorce proceedings and his lawsuit against their former pastor, Byron Yawn.
+Julianna Zobrist, the estranged wife of former Chicago Cubs utility man Ben Zobrist, addressed the "ugly accusations" that have been revealed through their divorce proceedings and his lawsuit against their former pastor, Byron Yawn.

 The details of Ben Zobrist's allegations were revealed May 6 when he filed a $6 million suit against Yawn, accusing him of having an affair with Julianna while serving as their marriage counselor as well as defrauding Ben's charity foundation.